netgen/ibexa-site-api/docs/reference/configuration.rst

 variable, and so on.

 If needed you can still use ``content_view`` rules.
-This will allow you to have both Site API template override rules as well as original Ibexa CMS template override rules, so you can rewrite your templates bit by bit.
+This will allow you to have both Site API template override rules as well as original Ibexa CMS template rules, so you can rewrite your templates bit by bit.
 You can decide which one to use by directly rendering either ``ng_content::viewAction`` or ``ibexa_content::viewAction`` controller.